noelle-crawfish/Enumerating-Polycubes/Wolfram Community Post/README.md

 ## Introduction
 ### What Are Polycubes?
-Polynomino tiles are 2-D tiles formed from a set of n square tiles.
+Polyomino tiles are 2-D tiles formed from a set of n square tiles.
 In this project I worked with polycubes, their 3-D cousins, which are composed of cubes as opposed to squares.
 They look something like this...

 ![8-cube polycube][1]

 ### Goals
 My goal over the course of this project was to enumerate complete sets of polycubes.
-That is for a set of *n* cubes, I wanted to be able to generate a list of every possible arrangement.
+That is, for a set of *n* cubes, I wanted to be able to generate a list of every possible arrangement.

 ## Methods
 ### Complete Search